Quantum Discrete Levels of the Universe from the Early Trans-Planckian Vacuum to the Late Dark Energy: The Standard Model of the Universe before Inflation

-The size of the Universe is the gravitational length $L_\Lambda = \sqrt{ 3/\Lambda}$ in the classical regime, it is the quantum compton length $L_Q$ in the quantum dual regime (which is the full quantum planckian and superplanckian regime), and it is the planck length $l_P$ at the fundamental planck scale: the {\it crossing scale}.
+The size of the Universe is the gravitational length $L_\Lambda = \sqrt{ 3/\Lambda}$ in the classical regime, it is the quantum Compton length $L_Q$ in the quantum dual regime (which is the full quantum Planckian and super-Planckian regime), and it is the Planck length $l_P$ at the fundamental Planck scale: the {\it crossing scale}.
 The {\it total} (or complete) size $L_{Q \Lambda}$ is the sum of the two components.
 Similarly, the horizon acceleration (surface gravity) $K_{\Lambda}$ of the universe in its classical gravity regime becomes the quantum acceleration $K_Q$ in the quantum dual gravity regime.
 The temperature $T_{\Lambda}$, measure of the classical gravitational length or mass becomes the quantum temperature $T_Q$ (measure of the quantum size or compton length) in the quantum regime.
 Consistently, the Gibbons-Hawking temperature is {\it precisely} the quantum temperature $T_Q$.
-Similarly, the classical/semiclassical gravitational area or entropy $S_\Lambda$ (Gibbons-Hawking entropy) has its quantum dual $S_Q$ in the quantum gravity (planckian and trans-planckian) regime.
+Similarly, the classical/semiclassical gravitational area or entropy $S_\Lambda$ (Gibbons-Hawking entropy) has its quantum dual $S_Q$ in the quantum gravity (Planckian and trans-Planckian) regime.
+In sections III and VIII we discuss the concept of gravitational entropy and its expressions in the different gravity regimes.
 The concept of gravitational entropy is {\it the same} for any of the gravity regimes: $ Area / 4 l_P^2$ in units of $k_B$.
 For a classical object of size $L_\Lambda$, this is the classical area $A_\Lambda = 4 \pi L_\Lambda^2 $.
 For a quantum object of quantum size $L_Q$, this is the area $A_Q = 4 \pi L_Q^2 $:

-$a_P$ being the planck area.
+$a_P$ being the Planck area.
 The corresponding gravitational entropies $S_\Lambda$, $S_Q$ are

 And the total (classical and quantum) gravitational entropy $S_{Q\Lambda}$ being given by